Planning for retirement is important but often completely ignored. One of those tasks to do tomorrow!

-Ideally you should have started your retirement planning in yout twenties ... but rather late than never!
+Ideally you should have at started thinking about your retirement planning in your twenties ... but as they say "rather late than never"!

-What will you do now?
-For example if you have a mortgage loan then you should carefully consider whether you should pay it off before you begin saving for retirement.
-Or whether you should use the low cost mortgage finance for other investments.
+Here's one idea if you have a mortgage loan.
+You should consider whether you should pay it off before you begin saving for retirement.
+Or whether you should use the low cost mortgage finance for other investments that have higher returns.

-However, if you invest that money in your retirement fund, then you can benefit from the deferred tax return of these investments.
+If you invest that money in your retirement fund, then you can benefit from the deferred tax return of these investments.
 Your mortage is paid with after tax money and your retirement benefit with deferred tax funds.

 Planning for Retirement - The 5 Tips